Oshan96/monkey-dl/README.md

 ![GUI](docs/images/gui.png)

-#### Note : If you don't have a 2captcha API key, you need to [provide "Recaptcha Token" in the given text field](#Q---I-don't-have-a-2captcha-API-key,-is-there-any-workaround-for-that?)
+#### Note : If you don't have a 2captcha API key, you need to [provide "Recaptcha Token" in the given text field](#Q---I-don't-have-a-2captcha-API-key,-is-there-any-workaround-for-that?) (check FAQ section)

 ## How to download using anime-dl (CLI)?